JohnSnowLabs/spark-nlp/README.md

 Configure Zeppelin properly, use cells with %spark.pyspark or any interpreter name you chose.

-Finally, in Zeppelin interpreter settings, make sure you set properly zeppelin.python to the python you want to use and installed the pip library with (e.g. `python3`).
+Finally, in Zeppelin interpreter settings, make sure you set properly zeppelin.python to the python you want to use and install   the pip library with (e.g. `python3`).

 An alternative option would be to set `SPARK_SUBMIT_OPTIONS` (zeppelin-env.sh) and make sure `--packages` is there as shown earlier, since it includes both scala and python side installation.

 ## Jupyter Notebook (Python)

-Easiest way to get this done is by making Jupyter Notebook run using pyspark as follows:
+The easiest way to get this done is by making Jupyter Notebook run using pyspark as follows:

 ```bash
 export SPARK_HOME=/path/to/your/spark/folder